-The obverse side of the Mexican Centenarios shows Mexico's Angel of Independence with a laurel wreath and broken chains.
+Just like the 'Azteca' Mexican 20 Peso gold coins and the Mexican Gold Hidalgos, all Mexican Gold Centenarios are composed of 90% gold and 10% copper.
+With an unusual actual gold weight of 1.2057 oz, the Centenarios still are the largest and heaviest of all gold coins that were minted in Mexico.
+Their obverse side shows Mexico's Angel of Independence with a laurel wreath and broken chains.
 Mexico's coat of arms can be seen on the reverse.
 It shows an eagle perched on top of a prickly pear cactus holding a serpent.
 This image appears on other Mexican gold coins as well.

 |1.2057 oz||50 Peso||90%||37.1 x 2.69 mm|

 The 50 Peso gold coin was designed by Emilio del Moral and the design was later reused for the popular Gold Libertads and Silver Libertads.
 The obverse side of the coins depicts "El Ángel de la Independencia" (eng: The Angel of Independence) with a laurel wreath in her right hand and broken chains in her left.
 "El Ángel de la Independencia" (a.k.a.
 "Monumento a la Independencia") is a victory column in downtown Mexico City.
 The famous Mexican volcanoes Popocatepetl and Iztaccíhuatl are depicted in the background.
 The date 1821 (the year of Mexico’s independence) and the year of mintage appear to the bottom left and right.
 The words "50 PESOS" and "37.5 Gr.
 ORO PURO" are respectively engraved above.